-The entrance porch and garage are more than twenty years old.
+The property has been upgraded including the replacement of the original concrete panels to the walls and recovering of the roof.
 It is assumed that all necessary Local Authority and other consents have been obtained for alterations and that the appropriate documentation, including Building Warrants and Completion Certificates issued.
 If any works did not require consent then it has been assumed they meet the standards required by the Building Regulations or are exempt.